Glossary

 While business intelligence focuses on internal operational data such as sales figures, inventory levels, and financial performance, customer intelligence centers exclusively on understanding customers—their behaviors, preferences, and characteristics.
 Customer intelligence addresses customer-centric questions like “Why do customers choose our product?” whereas business intelligence answers operational questions like “How much revenue did we generate?”

-What are the key capabilities of customer intelligence?
+What analytics methods are used in customer intelligence?

 How does AI enhance customer intelligence?

-AI transforms customer intelligence from retrospective analysis into predictive and prescriptive capabilities by automatically surfacing insights that would take human analysts weeks to discover.
-Natural language querying allows business users to ask questions about customer data in plain English and receive instant answers, while machine learning algorithms continuously monitor data to proactively alert teams to significant changes, anomalies, or opportunities in real-time.
+AI transforms customer intelligence from retrospective analysis into predictive and prescriptive action.
+Natural language querying allows business users to ask questions in plain English and receive instant answers, while machine learning models continuously monitor data to proactively alert teams to anomalies or opportunities.
+When paired with an Agentic CDP running the Customer Intelligence Loop, AI customer intelligence becomes operational — insights trigger automated actions, and outcomes feed back to improve the next prediction.

 CDP.com Staff